halaszj/ai_human_detection_project/Project2/SUBMISSION_CHECKLIST.md

 # Canvas Submission Checklist

-Before uploading the ZIP to Canvas, confirm the following:

 ## Required by Project 2

 - [ ] Source code for the complete working application is included.